software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > Once each team member has the repository on their local computer, do the following:
 >
 > 1. _Each team member_ opens the cloned repository folder in Eclipse or in some other editor.
 > 2. _Each team member_ opens the cloned repository folder in Git Bash.
 Right-click the repository folder in the File Explorer and choose "Git Bash Here".
-See previous week's [Git instructions](/git) if you have trouble.
 > 3. _One of the team members_ locally edits the contents of the `README.md` file in the repository folder.
 Push changes to the remote GitHub repository using `git add`, `git commit` and `git push` commands.
+See the [Git instructions](/git#starting-a-git-project) if you have trouble.
 > 4. _Each team member_ checks that the changes are visible in GitHub.
 > 5. Once changes have been pushed to GitHub, _each team member_ pulls the changes from GitHub using the `git pull` command.
+If you see `CONFLICT` in the command output, see the [Git instructions](/git#merge-conflicts) to figure out how to solve conflicts.
 > 6. Once everybody sees the changes on their local `README.md` file, repeat the the steps from step 3. for each team member until everyone has pushed some changes to the GitHub repository.
+>
+> If you didn't manage to cause a [merge conflict](/git#merge-conflicts), let's cause one:
+>
+> 7. _One of the team members_ change a specific line in the `README.md` file and pushes the changes to GitHub.
+> 8. _Other team member_ changes _the same line_ in the `README.md` file and _creates a commit for the changes, but does push the changes to GitHub_.
+After creating the commit, the team member will pull changes from GitHub using the `git pull` command.
+Solve the merge conflict by following the [Git instructions](/git#merge-conflicts) and push the changes to GitHub.
+>
+> Repeat the steps 7 and 8 for each team member so that everyone can solve one merge conflict.

-### The README file
+## The README file

 The `README.md` file we worked with in the previous exercise has a special meaning in software development projects.
 When a software developer starts exploring a project, the first thing they should do is to look for the README file.
 This file should have all the relevant information about the project, for example: